 From God’s Word we also discover that our whole existence here on earth is something of an exile from our true home and destiny in heaven.
 In this life we are pilgrims on a journey towards our permanent home, the New Jerusalem.
 This is the loneliness St Paul speaks of when he explains his dilemma of wanting to be gone to be with Christ in heaven but feeling obliged to stay with the Philippian Christians out of love for them (see Phil.
 1: 18-26).
 As pilgrims in this world we have no lasting city and the experience of loneliness can be a wake up to that truth.
 In the words of C.S.
 Lewis: ‘If we find ourselves with a desire that nothing in this world can satisfy, the most probable explanation is that we were made for another world’.
 And when we realize this, he says: ‘I must make it the main object of life to press on to that country and to help others to do the same’ (Mere Christianity).

 Our Church communities are meant to be places where we come to know the intimacy of deep friendship with Christ that counters loneliness.
 In the Church, we learn how to be intimate with the Lord through prayer and to realize the truth of the paradox pithily described by St Ambrose: ‘I am never less alone than when alone’ (Letter 49).
+So for the Christian who really believes in Jesus’ request and promise that we ‘remain in me as I remain in you’, it means that we are never truly alone but that the Lord is with us always as he promised.
 This is why Pope Francis, in the opening paragraph of The Joy of the Gospel says about Christ: ‘Those who accept his offer of salvation are set free from sin, sorrow, inner emptiness and loneliness’.
 In our Church communities we celebrate this friendship and learn to share in ways that counter the problem of loneliness and isolation.
 Here in the family of the Church is a chance to make new friends, find our future wives and husbands and to become a contrast society that offers us an antidote to the loneliness so prevalent in our society.

 Yet, there are positive developments in our culture that make intimacy and human relations more accessible.
-One general example of this is the area of communications and specific example is ‘The Word on Fire Institute’.
+One general example of this is the area of social communications.
 Because of how communication systems have improved, we can now connect effectively and rapidly with people all over the world.
-Through the ‘Word on Fire Institute’, thousands of people across the globe can now interact, dialogue, ask questions and discuss life issues through the lens of faith.
-Through the internet, the whole of humanity has become connected in ways that ought to lead us to a great awareness that we are part of a global village and part of a human fellowship.
+Through the various digital platfortms, thousands of people across the globe can now interact, dialogue, ask questions and discuss life issues through the lens of faith.
+Through the internet, the whole of humanity has become connected in ways that ought to lead us to a greater awareness that we are part of a global village and part of a human fellowship.
 In thousands of parishes, Church services are live-streamed online which allows the sick and house-bound to feel connected to communities when they are no longer able to come in person.
 We hope that new technologies may serve the cause of human solidarity, counteract loneliness and help people connect and belong.

 We pray for the new British minister for loneliness and the success of her work.
+Perhaps we need to appoint her equivalent in the Irish government as well?
 Her appointment is a sign of hope that finally governments are beginning to acknowledge the problems arising from a culture of individualism gone awry and where loneliness is becoming the pathology of our age.
 May we Christians actively join this debate and lovingly model through the Church an existence where we belong to each other, care for each other but ultimately belong to Christ who satisfies our hungers and promised that we would never be alone for ‘I will be with you always, yes, until the end of time’ (Matt.
 28:20).